DavidSRoy/sociable/documentation/design.md

 Frontend -

-Frontend is mainly working on creatimg screens on figma and coding separte screens.
+Frontend is mainly working on creating mockup screens on figma and coding their separte assigned screens.

-Kevin is done with creating the login screen and plans to worn on ... next.
+Kevin is done with creating the login screen and plans to work on ... next.

 Abas is working on the messaging screen.